denimandsteel/vdw/events/_posts/2016-05-14-patkau_architects.md

 dayOfWeek: Sun
 dayOfMonth: May 14
 title: "Patkau Architects"
 description: "Patkau Architects is an architecture and design research studio.
 We explore the richness and diversity of architectural practice, understanding it as a critical cultural act that engages our most fundamental desires and aspirations.
-Architecture design studio and gallery, shop demonstration."
+We will be showcasing our architecture design studio and gallery, along with a shop demonstration.
+Please note that our upstairs gallery is not wheelchair accessible, and that our entrance has three steps that may pose an accessibility issue for some."
 startTime:
 endTime:
 type: Open Studios